Kelly Green Biography

 For more info about this trip visit social media pages and the KG3 page on this site!

-In February, Kelly recorded two duo songs with alto player TK Blue on a tribute album to the great Randy Weston called "The Rhythms Continue", to be released November this year.
-They will be performing an album release show at Minton's Playhouse on October 31st.
+In February, Kelly recorded two duo songs with alto player TK Blue on a tribute album to the great Randy Weston called "The Rhythms Continue", in released November 2019.

 Most recently Green Soul : Luca Soul (bass) and Kelly, have created a new performance, recording, and art space in Queens called Green Soul Studios where they have been producing their own concert series and recorded content throughout the past year.